ChronoLogic12/tippy-tea-subscription/README.md

 #### Log In

-The sing in page contains a form which the user can use to log in if that have already registered for an account.
-Simply enter their details and select sign in. selecting the forgot password button will direct the user to the password reset page.
-If they do not have an account there is a link to direct them to do so.
+The sign in page contains a form which the user can use to log in if they have already registered for an account.
+Simply enter their details and select sign in.
+Selecting the forgot password button will direct the user to the password reset page.
+If they do not have an account there is a link to direct them to register for one.

 <p align="center">
     <img src="readme-assets\sign-in.PNG" width="300px"/>